Ortham/json-schema-env-config/README.md

 The input JSON schema must contain no schema references.
-If a schema contains references, they can be resolved before the schema is passed to this library: several libraries exist for doing this.
+If a schema contains references, they can be resolved before the schema is passed to this library: there are several existing libraries that can resolve JSON references.

 As this library is only concerned with config data structures and not with validation, most JSON schema keywords are irrelevant and ignored.
-Only relevant keywords are listed below.
+Only the following keywords are used:

-Supported keywords:

 * `type`
 * `properties`